DimChtz/jquery.cw/README.md

 # jquery.cw
-A tiny jQuery plugin that lets you display confirm windows.
+A tiny jQuery plugin that lets you display confirm windows in javascript.

 # Example (dark theme)
 ```javascript